Catopish/Catopish/README.md

 ## 🌟 `:source ~/.vimrc` - My Neovim Philosophy

-> *"Neovim isn't just an editor, it's a way of thinking about efficiency,
+> _"Neovim isn't just an editor, it's a way of thinking about efficiency,
-> customization, and the pure joy of crafting the perfect development environment."*
+> customization, and the pure joy of crafting the perfect development environment."_

-### Key Features of My Setup:
+### Key Features of My Setup

 - **🚀 LazyVim** - Lightning fast startup with lazy loading
 - **🎨 Custom Colorscheme** - Easy on the eyes, optimized for long coding sessions
 - **⌨️ Modal Efficiency** - Muscle memory trained for maximum productivity
 - **🔌 Plugin Ecosystem** - Carefully curated plugins for full-stack development
 - **📂 Project Management** - Seamless navigation between multiple codebases